 When you’re trying to either fix your credit or work on building your credit it is very easy to get confused about what can and cannot affect your credit score.
 Your credit score comes in handy for loan applications, credit card applications, buying for a home, and sometimes even applying for a job.

-Knowing what does not impact your score could help alleviate some of the work you’re putting into getting your credit score higher.
-Here are a few things that do not affect your credit score.
+Knowing what does not hurt your credit score could help alleviate some of the work you’re putting into getting your credit score higher.
+Here are a few things that do not hurt your credit score.

 - Your income – While your credit report will have information about your place of employment, how much you earn will not show up.
 No matter how high or low your income is it will not make any changes to your credit score.